Gregg Orton, National Director

-As National Director, Kang leads the coalition in developing policy and communications strategy and advancing a joint agenda to address the needs of the Asian American, Native Hawaiian and Pacific Islander (AANHPI) communities.
+Gregg is the National Director of the National Council of Asian Pacific Americans where he leads the coalition in developing policy and communications strategy and advancing a joint agenda to address the needs of the Asian American, Native Hawaiian and Pacific Islander (AANHPI) communities.

 Gregg joins NCAPA after spending nine years working on Capitol Hill for Rep. Al Green (D-TX).
 He has served as a dedicated advocate for the AAPI community, as well as a mentor for many AAPI staffers in Congress.

 Gregg hails from Arcadia, CA and attended Vassar College where he earned his B.A. in Political Science.
 Following graduation, he came to DC as an Asian Pacific American Institute for Congressional Studies (APAICS) Housing Fellow and joined Rep. Green’s office.
 He most recently served as the Congressman’s Chief of Staff.

 Young Noh Jung, Policy/Communications Associate